lqb2/blog/_posts/2022/2022-03-10-no-RFPs-for-me.md

 ## they don’t give me enough info

-this analysis is actually maureen white's so i want to credit her with this thinking even as i'm the one to write it down.
+i learned this next piece from [maureen white](https://maureenwhiteconsulting.com/){:target="_blank"} so i want to credit her with this thinking even as i'm the one to write it down. and in this moment i'm not sure if she learned it from somewhere else so if i find that out, i'll update this.

-maureen once said in our consultant community of practice (paraphrased): "if you were in need of medical assistance, you would never look at your symptoms, write them all out, ask many doctors submit plans for how they would treat you and then pick one based on a comparative analysis."
+maureen once said in our consultant community of practice (paraphrased): "if you were in need of medical assistance, you would never look at your symptoms, write them all out, ask many doctors to submit plans for how they would treat you, and then pick one based on a comparative analysis."

 doctors are the experts here. you go to the doctor to get a diagnosis based on your symptoms (and maybe your webmd research). you don’t go to your doc with a diagnosis.